 Members of the Flood family control the Institute, and effectively run the country.
 Isambard Flood and his daughter Marie head up the dynasty, modelling themselves on the Drakuls and espousing their aims.
 They enjoy the power bought through control of the blood markets.
 Brother David is a sadistic killer and Marie murdered her sister Hayley at the excavation site.
 Society divides between Ungifted and Gifted.
 And the Edenists, an underground movement, are trying to bring down the government and destroy the Institute.
 They believe that a giant silver disk will take them to the promised land.

 Tepesch Drakul has to build a new life and come to terms with his new status.
-Living in an infested London ghetto with a stolen identity, he finds work as a private detective and other than the occasional seduction and murder, manages to control himself.
-Drakul’s partner John Carling is human and a cynical maverick, ex-military and wheelchair-bound following his last encounter with Tepesch Drakul in the first book of the series.
-He has a gift for saying the wrong thing and Drakul still holds him responsible for the capture and death of his daughter, Rowena.
+Living in an infested London ghetto with a stolen identity, he finds work as a private detective.
+Other than the occasional seduction and murder, he manages to control himself.
+Drakul’s partner John Carling is human and a maverick ex-military.
+He is wheelchair-bound following his last encounter with Tepesch Drakul in Creation.
+He tends to say the wrong thing and Drakul still blames him for the capture and death of his daughter Rowena.
 The chair has its own personality, built by Carling using Gift technology.

 Carling earns the begrudging respect of Drakul but resisting his natural urges proves an endless challenge.
 Bounty hunters searching for ‘truebloods’ are also on Drakul’s trail.
-They are led by Bolt, one-time vampire and victim of demon slayer Finn Angmon, restored to life by Isambard Flood.
+They are led by Bolt, one-time vampire and victim of demon slayer Finn Angmon.
+Isambard Flood restored Bolt to life.